 Grilling on a Traeger without smoke is possible at higher temperatures such as 350°F or the “High” temp setting.
-Pellet grills at higher temperatures act as a wood fire oven since the pellets are made from compressed wood dust.
-The higher temperatures mean the food cooks faster and the pellet grill will not produce as much smoke.
+Pellet grills at higher temperatures act as a wood fire oven where the food cooks faster and the pellet grill will not produce as much smoke.

 So it is possible to grill on a Traeger pellet grill without smoke as long as the temperature is cranked up.

 Keep in mind that there will be a little bit of smoke but the food will cook quickly which means it will not be exposed to much smoke.
 Not to mention a higher temperature setting on the Traeger will not produce as much smoke as a lower temperature will.

 Clean The Pellet Grill Before High Temp Grilling

 Before you crank the temperature of your Traeger to 350°F or the “High” setting – I highly recommend that you clean your grill.

 See this guide for the best shop vacuums for pellet grills for advice on which shop vacuum is best for your needs.

 If you don’t clean out your pellet grill and crank the temperature to “High,” it is fairly common for grease fires to start if your drip tray is full of grease.